mockk/mockk/.github/issue_template.md

-# Please remove below sections wisely
+# Please remove sections wisely

 Below information is actually needed to make all the process of fixing faster.
 Choose main points.
 Don't blindly follow this as a set of rules.